Browser does not support script.

 Dr Chris Cocking

 I am interested in supervising people with an interest in social psychology, crowd behaviour, or collective action.
-I am currently interested in public intervention in emergencies/mass casualty incidents (a concept known as 'zero-responders') and public behaviour during the COVID-19 pandemic, and its implications for emergency planning and response.
+For example I am currently researching the protests calling for a ceasefire in the Middle East conflict & would welcome PG research projects into these and other topical collective action protests.
+I am also interested in public intervention in emergencies/mass casualty incidents (a concept known as 'zero-responders') and public behaviour during the COVID-19 pandemic, and its implications for emergency planning and response.
 Therefore, I would be especially interested in supervising emergency responders and other public health professionals who wish to do PG research.

 I am also interested in Child and Adolescent Mental Health Services (CAMHS) and the broader area of collective resilience in response to general adversity.
 I would be keen to work with health professionals interested in postgraduate research in any of these areas.